Unlabeled Principal Component Analysis and Matrix Completion: Theoretical Foundations

-\begin{theorem} Suppose $\Omega$ satisfies the hypothesis of Theorem \ref{thm:main-UMC}.
-Then there is a Zariski-open dense set $\U$ in $\M$, such that for every $X^* \in \M$ the unlabeled completions \eqref{eq:unlabeled-completions} of $\tilde{X}$ are of the form $B' C'$, with identity in the top $r \times r$ block of $B'$, and $(B',C')$ ranging among the finitely many roots of the polynomial system
+We extend Theorem \ref{thm:BC} to reveal an algebraic structure of the UMC problem: \begin{theorem} Suppose $\Omega$ satisfies the hypothesis of Theorem \ref{thm:main-UMC}.
+Then there is a Zariski-open dense set $\U$ in $\M_r$, such that for every $X^* \in \M_r$ the unlabeled completions \eqref{eq:unlabeled-completions} of $\tilde{X}$ are of the form $B' C'$, with identity in the top $r \times r$ block of $B'$, and $(B',C')$ ranging among the finitely many roots of the polynomial system

-In particular, for every root $(B',C')$ there is $\underline{\pi}_\Omega \in \P_{m,\Omega}$ with $\underline{\pi}_\Omega \circ \underline{p}_\Omega(B'C') = \underline{p}_\Omega(X^*)$. \end{theorem}
+In particular, for every root $(B',C')$ there is $\underline{\pi}_\Omega \in \P_{m, \Omega}$ with $\underline{\pi}_\Omega \circ \underline{p}_\Omega(B'C') = \underline{p}_\Omega(X^*)$. \end{theorem}

-\begin{remark} By inspecting the proof of Theorem \ref{thm:main-UMC} ones sees that the effect of the permutations manifests itself only through the fact that $\P_{m,\Omega}$ is a finite group of automorphisms of $\RR^\Omega$.
-Hence, the proof and the statement of Theorem \ref{thm:main-UMC} remain unchanged if one replaces $\P_{m,\Omega}$ by any finite group of automorphisms of $\RR^\Omega$.
+\begin{remark} By inspecting the proof of Theorem \ref{thm:main-UMC} one sees that the effect of the permutations manifests itself only through the fact that $\P_{m, \Omega}$ is a finite group of automorphisms of $\RR^\Omega$.
+Hence, the proof and the statement of Theorem \ref{thm:main-UMC} remain unchanged if one replaces $\P_{m, \Omega}$ by any finite group of automorphisms of $\RR^\Omega$.
 What will change in Theorem \ref{thm:BC-UMC}, is that one now needs to use polynomials that are invariant to the action of the specific group.
 Indeed, for permutations these are the symmetric polynomials. \end{remark}